sourceofhope/sourceofhope/README.md

 Any future expiry date and any CVC.

 ### PayPal Checkout
 ```
 POST /api/checkout/create-paypal-session
 ```

 Creates a PayPal checkout session and returns a checkout URL.

-Both endpoints use the same request structure from the frontend cart.
+#### Both endpoints use the same request structure from the frontend cart.
-Testing Payments

 ### PayPal Sandbox